 |Holdsworth St Community Centre Woollahra Inc|

-|Towards drama workshops for people with disability.
+Company, for people living with intellectual disability.
 Drama at Holdsworth focuses on

 dramatic skills such as movement, verbal and non-verbal expression, creative

 |Karinya House Home for Mothers and Babies Inc|